alahiff/squid-on-kubernetes/README.md

 ````
 which enables the squid(s) to be accessed from within the Kubernetes cluster at `http://squid:3128`.

-A quick check to see that everything is working as expected:
+A quick check to see that everything is working as expected, in particular that the appropriate number of squid pods are running:
 ```
 $ kubectl get deployments,pods,services
 NAME              DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE